brutusin/wava/README.md

 - Finally, by job id (incremental).
 For jobs inside the same group, FIFO ordering.

 ### Niceness
-The scheduler sets the niceness of process tree of the running jobs according to their global ordering, and the working niceness range (set in the [configution](#configuration-description))
+The scheduler sets the niceness of process tree of the running jobs according to their global ordering, and the working niceness range (set in the [configuration](#configuration-description))

 ## Events